dil4/HRS_SST/README.md

 ## 01_Population_Segmentation
 This first section adapts a validated instrument for segmenting individuals by distinct, homogenous health and health-related social service needs to the Health and Retirement Study (HRS), a nationally representative survey dataset from the US population aged 50 years and older.

-The "***.ipynb" files are the same code included in the appendix of the paper.
+The _.ipynb_ files are the same code included in the appendix of the paper.
 The code was written in Jupyter Notebook in a markdown format.

 ## 02_Transition_Probability_Estimation
 The second section section of the project estimates the one-year transition probabilities across all 10 need states and death using multi-state modelling.

-The "***.R" files have the same code included in the appendix of the paper.
-The code was written in R with .
+The _.R_ files have the same code included in the appendix of the paper.
+The code was written in RStudio.

 # Full list of contributors:
 [Authors]